 Sarah Sze: Timekeeper

-The Timekeeper installation was a catalyst for a book which explores major new ideas in Sze's work and practice.
-The ambitious work is extensively documented here alongside significant new texts on Sze, her work, and the passage and experience of time.
+The Timekeeper installation was a catalyst for a book which explores major new ideas in Sze’s work and practice.
+This ambitious work is extensively documented here alongside significant new texts by noted scholars on Sze and the themes that inform—and are informed by—her art, including the experience of time.
+In addition to the scholarly texts and abundant photographs of the work, the Timekeeper catalogue includes a section designed by Sze that function as a flip book to demonstrate the movement of time.